Ry13y04/ry13y04/README.md

 ### Welcome to my GitHub profile!

-- 🌱 I’m currently learning HTML and JavaScript.
+- 🌱 Currently learning HTML and JavaScript
-- 📫 How to reach me: Discord: Ry13y04#9496
+- 📫 You can reach out to me via Discord, Ry13y04#9496
-- ⚡ Fun fact: I love to mod games.
+- ⚡ Fun fact, I love to mod games.
 Seriously.

 <!--
 **Ry13y04/ry13y04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.